ldsands/UsefulCodeSnippets/other_software/Linux/kde.md

     # restart shell to access rust
     exec zsh
     rustup update
+    # A cc compiler is needed to compile these rust applications
+    sudo apt install build-essential
     # installation of bottom which is a system resource manager (required rust)
     rustup update stable
     cargo install bottom